Choosing books to review banner

 This process tends to work for me, and it has given me the opportunity to discover great books, great authors, and help support the writing community.
 The books I’ve read have taught me what makes a great book, a great writer, and has confirmed that just because a writer isn’t signed with an agent or publisher, it doesn’t mean that they aren’t good enough to be represented or that their story is too quirky or not mainstream enough for the publishing industry.

 It’s just that there are so few publication spots open that a ton of good writers fall through the cracks.
 And lucky for me, I get to root through those cracks and occasionally pull out some diamonds.
-They just have to help me find them.
+They just have to help me dig for them.

 Buy it!